dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.5 (2023.12.07) =
+* NewL method in `Statistics` class to get component statistics
+* Edit: various small updates and tweaks to admin interface
+* Edit: Dev4Press Library 4.5
+* Fix: multiple jobs scheduling when running in multisite

 = 1.4 (2023.11.15) =
 * New: component: `GD Forum Manager` plugin, with 4 events
 * New: component: `Forminator` plugin, with 1 event